moudeyverma/mdeyvermablogs/README.md

 ## Performance Optimization
 With latest deployment in AKS, We performed various performance tests and used multiple tools.The outcome of these performance tests showed whether there is problem with overall performance or with the deployment.
-<br>I could be due to lack of performance at the Underlay VMs themselves(not enough CPU, not enough Memory), lack of requests and limits defined at the pod level or requests and limits wrongly configured, it can be related to the Network on the node, can be from the application code itself.
+<br>It could be due to lack of performance at the Underlay VMs themselves(not enough CPU, not enough Memory), lack of requests and limits defined at the pod level or requests and limits wrongly configured, it can be related to the Network on the node, can be from the application code itself.
 <br>
 **Best practices**
 <br>